Equality and diversity

 Protected characteristic: religion and belief

-Means any religion and includes a lack of religion.
-The term ‘religion’ includes the more commonly recognised religions in the UK such as the Baha’i faith, Buddhism, Christianity, Hinduism, Islam, Jainism, Judaism, Rastafarianism, Sikhism and Zoroastrianism.
+Religion means any religion and includes a lack of religion.
+The term ‘religion’ includes the more commonly recognised religions in the UK, such as the Baha’i faith, Buddhism, Christianity, Hinduism, Islam, Jainism, Judaism, Rastafarianism, Sikhism, and Zoroastrianism.
 A religion need not be mainstream or well known to gain protection as a religion.
 However, it must have a clear structure and belief system.
 Denominations or sects within religions, such as Methodists within Christianity or Sunnis within Islam, may be considered a religion for the purposes of the act.

 Belief means any religious or philosophical belief and includes a lack of belief.
 A belief which is not a religious belief may be a philosophical belief.
 Examples of philosophical beliefs include Humanism and Atheism.
 A belief need not include faith or worship of a god or gods, but must affect how a person lives their life or perceives the world.